Thomas Vuillaume

 I am leading or actively participating in several projects to achieve these goals:

 I work in a very collaborative environment including a large variety of profiles and often supervise students.
-Communication and pedagogy have been central in all my professional experiences.
+Communication and pedagogy have been central to all my professional experiences.

-I am passionate about mountaineering sports, photography and travels.
+I am passionate about mountaineering sports, photography and travel.

 Grants